rizinorg/cutter/docs/source/user-docs/common-issues.rst

 Initial Analysis takes a long time or Cutter UI freezes
 -------------------------------------------------------

-Cutter and rizin currently don't work very well with large and very large binaries.
+Cutter and Rizin currently don't work very well with large and very large binaries.
 The exact limits depend on the content of the binary, but roughly a few MB can be considered large and may take a few minutes to analyze.
 More than 100MB is very large, analysis with default settings will likely take a very long time and it might occasionally